beingy/npr-best-books-cli-gem/README.md

     $ cannot load such file -- ./lib/npr_best_books (LoadError)

 Update: 7/5/2016 - Issue fixed by using the require_all gem seems to do the trick by adding `require 'require_all'` and `require_rel '../lib'` to the `bin/npr_best_books` executable file.
 The environment file `lib/npr_best_books.rb` now `require_relative` all `*.rb` files.

+## Next Steps

+1. Refactor

+2. Feed data from NPR API

+3. Additional features:

+  + add more genres

+  + add book recommendations from other years

+  + add more book details

+  + auto detect latest year available and change book list to other years

 ## Development